 State law requires that we also report additional information:

-- The results of the comprehensive needs assessments show a need for continued focus on reading strategies to improve NWEA data.
+b.
+The results of the comprehensive needs assessments show a need for continued focus on reading strategies to improve NWEA data.
 We have added additional sections of reading lab and created a writing lab class to support reading goals.
 Continued work on alignment along with reading intervention support for students should help our students continue to grow.
-After examining math data, we have seen a downward trend in math scores on the NWEA and M-Step.
-This process has led us to the conclusion that our current Digits program is not meeting the needs of our students and we need to examine other curriculum possibilities to address the gaps.
-School Climate Survey results from parents and staff show that we need to continue to focus on improving communication as well as ensuring that behavior supports are in place to create the best environment for teaching and learning.
+After examining math data, we continue see a downward trend in math scores on the NWEA and M-Step.
+This process has led us to the conclusion that our current piloted program was not meeting the needs, and therefore we continue to examine other curriculum possibilities.
+School Climate Survey results from parents and staff show that we need to continue to focus ensuring that behavior supports are in place to create the best environment for teaching and learning.
 We have added additional administration and have streamlined grade level supports.

 c.
 The school goals are strongly connected to the priority needs as seen in the needs assessment.
 The students need to continue to grow in the areas of reading, writing and math.
 The strengthening of these skills will assist them in the academic areas of science and social studies as well.
 All teachers are working to adjust assessments to have questions similar to the types of questions that they will see on standardized assessments such as M-Step.
-There will also be a building wide focus on vocabulary that will be addressed during our Advisory period.
 Teachers in all content areas will continue to work on literacy strategies to support our goal of improving all students in the area of reading.
 The school has an additional goal that uses positive behavior support strategies to increase the amount of instructional time all students receive and we will also focus on improving attendance next year as well.
 These goals all focus on the needs seen in the analysis of the school data.

-- The school improvement goals address the needs of both the whole school population and those students who are most in need through a tiered system of intervention.
-The academic goals include a focus on vocabulary acquisition, improving reading and math, along with increased instructional time.
-In addition, all of the courses except math have adolescent reading strategies as part of their goal.
-Science and social studies teachers are focusing on text structures.
-English Language Arts teachers are focusing Independent Daily Reading, constructed responses, college and career reading readiness, and essay writing.
+d.
+The school improvement goals address the needs of both the whole school population and those students who are most in need through a tiered system of intervention.
+The academic goals include a focus on depth of knowledge, improving reading and math, along with increased instructional time.
+In addition, all of the courses except math have a focus on constructive response mode as part of their goal.
 These Tier 1 initiatives are supported by Accelerated Critical Reading Intervention and Reading Lab classes for students who are behind grade level.
-Additionally, all ELA teachers have an Intervention Focus class where students are scheduled based on a need for a differentiated curriculum and slower pacing.
-Title I tutors also support such classes.
-The math teachers also focus on content vocabulary with their students.
-They are also working to use more mathematical modeling experiences, teaching problem solving strategies and reinforcing skills with all of their students through the use of ALEKS adaptive support program.
+The math teachers focus on more mathematical modeling experiences, teaching problem solving strategies and reinforcing skills with all of their students through the use of ALEKS adaptive support program.
 These Tier 1 initiatives in math are supported by Math Lab classes for students behind grade level.
-All math teachers also have an Intervention Focus class that is supported by a Title I tutor and an emphasis on basic skills.
 This tiered system that is focused on literacy and math skills supports both the whole school population in strengthening their skills but also focuses support on the students who need additional reinforcements to be successful.
 This has been outlined and implemented through our revamped MTSS handbook.

-We, at Carman-Ainsworth Middle School are proud of the hard work and achievement efforts of our students and staff, but we know that it is not enough.
+We, at Carman-Ainsworth Middle School are proud of the hard work and achievement efforts of our students and staff, but we know that we could be better.
 As a staff, we look forward to continuing the partnership with our community to deliver a school experience that continues to grow in the right direction, preparing students to become lifelong learners and contributing citizens.

 Principal, Carman-Ainsworth Middle School